 A free proxy service, allowing you to hide your IP address and location by tunneling through proxies all over the world.
 Great for getting around region-locked content and censorship, and staying anonymous on the internet.

 A search engine that scrapes a variety of other search engine to provide its muscle, Duck Duck Go helps to anonymize your searches, making it harder for search engines to build up information about you from your search history.
 It also keeps no logs of its own users.

-My permissions is a handy web-app that collects permissions settings from a number of major services and lets you manage them from one convenient location.
+My Permissions is a handy web-app that collects permissions settings from many major services and lets you manage them from one convenient location.

-Terms of service are some of the worst text it’s possible to find on the Internet, and that includes TimeCube.
+Terms of service are some of the worst text it’s possible to find on the internet.
 They’re dry, bland, unreadable screeds of legalese not intended for human consumption.
 TOS;DR takes terms of service and digests them into something succinct and meaningful.
 Great for people who want to take a more active role in the services they use, and how those services use their data.

 The web is bigger than just English, and Google Translate is a great tool for exploring the parts of it that exist in other languages.
 Available as a browser extension, Translate leverages Google’s machine learning to convert seamlessly between languages.
 The results aren’t perfect, but they’re good enough to get by (and getting better with every update).

 A simple service for hosting samples of formatted text, at unique URLs, to be shared freely on the internet.
 Lightweight, useful, and clean.

 Need to sign up for a sketchy service but don’t want to submit your real email to an endless torrent of spam?
 Mailinator lets you create unique, disposable inboxes which delete themselves after a few days.

 Want to try a service but don’t want to give them your data or set up an account?
 BugMeMot lets users create shared profiles for accessing websites and then disposed, without revealing personal information.